Spin glass models from the point of view of spin distributions: Introduction and main results

-for all $n\geq 1$ and all $l_1,\ldots, l_n\geq 1$ under $\mu_N.$ Indeed, by expanding the powers of (\ref{multioverlapN}) in terms of products of spins, in the limit one can express the joint moments of multi-overlaps in terms of the joint moments of spins and vice versa.
+for all $n\geq1$ and all $l_1,\ldots, l_n\geq1$ under $\mu_N$, which may be a more familiar object than the joint distribution of spins.
+Indeed, by expanding the powers of (\ref{multioverlapN}) in terms of products of spins and using symmetry among sites, in the limit one can express the joint moments of multi-overlaps in terms of the joint moments of spins and vice versa.
 By comparing these moments, the asymptotic joint distribution of (\ref{multioverlapN}) over a subsequence of $\mu_N$ converging to $\mu$ coincides with the joint distribution of